xaviergonz/makfy/README.md

           // running sequentially
           'rimraf ./dist-a',
           'rimraf ./dist-b',
-          // and these run after the other ones but in parallel!
+          // and these run after the other ones too, but in parallel!
           [ 'rimraf ./dist-c', 'rimraf ./dist-d' ]
         );
       }